lauratoubeau/blogdown.source/content/home/about.md

 #  year = 2021

 [[education.courses]]
-  course = "My orientation"
+  course = "Biology"
-  institution = "My high school" year = 2018
+  institution = "University of Mons, Belgium" year = 2018

 +++

 # About Me

-I am student at the University of Mons, Belgium... [tell here a little bit about you, using Markdown formatting]
+I am student at the University of Mons in Belgium.
+I've been studying sciences since I'm at secondary school and I'm really curious to learn more about this topic!